Dana Cretsinger - Creative Director

 Michelle Bowen is new to Texas but feels right at home here!
 She and her husband (Brad), and their six children moved from Idaho in August-- immediately following the final curtain on their most recent family production, Tarzan.
 Michelle has been directing and teaching Children’s music and performing Arts for the past eleven years and is excited to “get going” again!
 She has been the choreographer for many productions, but her favorites include; Bandito Rides Again, Tarzan, Aladdin, Wizard of Oz, and Beauty and the Beast.
 Her love for the stage grew when she was cast in Annie, Hello Dolly, Babes in Toyland, Joseph and the Amazing Technicolor Dreamcoat (where she got to know her DREAM guy and future husband, Brad...), Bye, Bye, Birdie, Noteworthy Show Choir at ISU, and more recently Oklahoma and Thoroughly Modern Millie.
 She is the former chairman of Blackfoot Junior Miss (Distinguished Young Women) and enjoys doing custom graphic design work and photography.
 She has her own little “drama club” at home with six beautiful (and talented) children who also love music and performing.

 Desi Stephens is a Musical Theatre Major from Manhattan School of Music in New York City.
 She has been performing locally in the Houston area for the past four years in musicals, plays, competitive dance, and Shakespeare.
 In 2014 she became certified in Stage Combat.
-This past summer Desi was cast in the professional production of Hairspray at The MUNY in St. Louis Missouri where she was directed by Tony nominated director Dan Knetches and worked along side award winning actors Bryan Batt (Mad Men), Taylor Louderman (Peter Pan Live) and more!
+Desi was cast in the professional production of Hairspray at The MUNY in St. Louis Missouri where she was directed by Tony nominated director Dan Knetchges and worked along side award winning actors Bryan Batt (Mad Men), Taylor Louderman (Peter Pan Live) and more!
+Desi has also appeared in as a model in Vogue magazine and as an actress in the HBO series The Deuce.
 Aside from performing she's choreographed productions for HFAC (Zombie Prom, Seussical, Dinosaurs Before Dark) and Spark (Beauty & The Beast, Lion King, Seussical, Once On This Island).
-Desi is very excited to be back home in houston this summer to share her passion for the arts with Spark students before returning to pursuing her own creative aspirations in New York City!
+Desi is very excited to be back home in Houston this summer to share her passion for the arts with Spark students before returning to pursuing her own creative aspirations in New York City!